Judit3/swhomes/README.md

 To fork the repository:

-1. Log in (or sign up) to Github.
+1. Log in (or sign up) to Github
 2. Go to the repository for this project, Judit3/swhomes
-3. Click the Fork button in the top right corner.
+3. Click the Fork button in the top right corner

 ## Testing